How much should you save for retirement?

 Next, determine when you’d like to retire.
 If you would like to retire by the time you are 55 and estimate that you’ll live until age 85, you’ll need to prepare to fund 30 years of retirement.
 But how much will that cost?
 Take the amount of yearly income you’ll need to replace (calculated in the step above), and multiply that by your desired years of retirement.
 Ta-da!
 You now have a ballpark retirement savings number that you’ll want to start working towards.

 For better or worse, retirement planning and preparation is deeply personal.
-While there may not be a specific number pre-retirees need to hit before truly feeling retirement ready, there are a variety of ways we can increase our retirement confidence—and put that nasty anxiety to bed once and for all.
+While there may not be a specific number pre-retirees need to hit before truly feeling retirement ready, using the tips above can increase our retirement confidence—and put that nasty anxiety to bed once and for all.